craiglongnecker/FinalProjectPHQ-9QuestionnaireProgram/README.md

 # FinalProjectPHQ-9QuestionnaireProgram

+This program was completed in Java and Eclipse Photon.

-My final project is based on the PHQ-9 questionnaire.
+This program is based on the PHQ-9 questionnaire.
 It consists of 11 questions.
 These are the 11 questions:

 QUESTION 1.
 LITTLE INTEREST OR PLEASURE IN DOING THINGS?